 NATIONAL VCR DAY

-The video cassette recorder is an electro-mechanical device that records analog audio and analog video from television on a removable, magnetic tape videocassette.
-The images and sound can then be played back at a more convenient time.
-At the time, the VCR was the main way to watch movies at home, and one could create their own personal movie library.
+The VCR is an electro-mechanical device that records analog audio and analog video from television on a removable, magnetic tape videocassette.
+Images and sound can then be played back at a more convenient time.
+Dr. Norikazu Sawakzaki developed the first videotape recorder in 1953 and introduced it to the world in 1956.
+In 1970, the home video cassette format (VCR) launched, creating a booming mass-marking throughout the 1970s, ’80s, and ’90s.
+At the time, the VCR was the primary way to watch movies at home.
+Millions of people created their own personal movie library.

 Over 10 billion videotapes remain today with our recorded memories.
-These memories are keepsakes and people keep the tapes for that reason.
-It is important to move those memories to a more stable format to preserve them.
-Companies like Zoovio, Inc., provide options for both getting them converted to a DVD or stored in an online private vault online to be viewed and shared on internet connected devices including TVs.
+Full of memories, these keepsakes hold treasures for millions of people around the world.
+Preserving these memories in a more stable format is becoming more important as the years pass.
+Companies like Zoovio, Inc. provide options for both getting them converted to a DVD or stored in an online private vault, making them available for viewing and sharing on internet-connected devices, including TVs.

 How many home movies do you have on VCR cassettes at home?
 Share your memories using #NationalVCRDay to post on social media.
 And check out Zoovio to digitalize your old VCR cassettes of family memories and preserve those memories on the web with your very own online video vault!

 NATIONAL VCR DAY HISTORY

 National Day Calendar continues researching the origins of this technology day.
 In the meantime, check out these other retro days:

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!